GaranceV/garancev.github.io/README.md

 TODO:
 * Minify CSS
-* Copy production files to a specific folder
+* Minify HTML
+* Have a JS build system to apply transformations
 To deploy on master:
 ```shell
 $ git ch master